rtang23/FYP/README.md

   1) Installation and Usage

-- Python3 should be used
+- Python3 is the only current compatible version with the code

 Packages that should be installed (all of these should be installed with pip3)